 The cave of the three-eyed crow is a cave found beyond the Wall and named after its occupant, the three-eyed crow, who is attended to by the remaining children of the forest.
 The precise location is not specified in A Dance with Dragons, but The Lands of Ice and Fire places it within the haunted forest, east of the Fist of the First Men and southwest of the Antler River.

-The entrance is a cleft in a hillside, halfway up, between some weirwood trees.
-It is warded so that dead men, such as wights and Coldhands, cannot enter.
+The entrance is a cleft in a wooded hillside, halfway up, between some weirwood trees.
+It is warded so that dead men, such as wights, cannot enter.
 Another way in is a back door three leagues north, down a sinkhole.

 The route steeply descends to a great cavern opening on a black abyss, with a swift river six hundred feet below.
-Near a natural bridge across the abyss is the three-eyed crow, the last greenseer, Brynden Rivers, sitting on a throne of woven weirwood roots.
-He says:
+Near a natural bridge across the abyss is the three-eyed crow, the last greenseer, sitting on a throne of woven weirwood roots.

 Bran is introduced to the three-eyed crow, Lord Brynden, who becomes the boy's teacher.
 Under the hill Bran sits on a weirwood throne of his own, made by the children of the forest.
-The children place it in the great cavern by the abyss, next to Lord Brynden's throne.
+The children place it in the great cavern by the abyss, next to Brynden's throne.
 The singers make his seat of soft grey moss; once he has been lowered into place they cover him in warm furs.
 Almost everyday they eat a blood stew, thickened with barley and onions and chunks of meat.
 Bran and his friends sleep in a small chamber off the big cavern where the singers make beds for them to sleep.

 Chapters that take place at the cave of the three-eyed crow

 - ↑ Bran's route, "Journeys", The Lands of Ice and Fire

 - ↑ 2.0 2.1 2.2 2.3 2.4 A Dance with Dragons, Chapter 13, Bran II.